YouSame2/dotfiles-manager/README.md

     path: AppData/Roaming/fd
     if: "[ `uname` != Darwin ]"
   ```
-> *working from pc:* "hey, this is a really cool package/alias! let me add it to my aliases"
+> *working from pc:* "hey, this is a really cool package/alias! let me add it to my aliases for both Mac and PC."
 - add to your .global_rc/.global_aliases file: `alias ls='eza --color=always --icons=always'`
-- run `dotfiles yeet` in terminal to &#xf1d8; YEET your dotfiles repo to remote (basically git push)
+- run `dotfiles yeet` in terminal to ✈ YEET your dotfiles repo to remote (basically git push)
 - goto coffee shop (required ;P) and whip out your ***shiny*** mac
 - run `dotfiles yank` in mac terminal to *"GET OVAH-HERE"* your dotfiles (basically git pull).
 Then `dotfiles bootstrap` to add any new packages/fonts/plugins and link any new symlinks you may have added to you're dotfiles!
 > [!NOTE]
-> You can also just run `dotfiles link` to skip bootstrapping and just link symlinks
+> You can also just run `dotfiles link` to skip bootstrapping and just link symlinks.
+The decision to keep them seperate commands instead of pulling on bootstrap is in case the user (🖐🏽 thats you) had some changes they didnt want to overwrite just yet.

 # 🌟 Highlights
+Ok, i'll admit, this part sounds way to formal and *may* have been gpt-ed...

 - Simple File Management: Easily add files and directories to your dotfiles repository with a single terminal command.

-- OS-Specific Symlinks: Define macOS- or Windows-specific symlinks for platform-dependent configurations.
+- OS-Specific Symlinks: Define macOS or Windows-specific symlinks for platform-dependent configurations.

 - Integrated Bootstrapping: Automatically install fonts, package managers, packages, and tools tailored to macOS or Windows environments.